Monaldo Leopardi: Works

 Monaldo Leopardi was a man of culture and learning.
 A poet in his youth, he later on became the author of many theological and political treatises, and revived in his native city a 'poetical Academy' which had previously existed there in 1400, under the name of 'I Disuguali Placidi'—literally, the Placidly Unequal, or those who can agree to disagree.
 Its meetings were held in the Palazzo Leopardi.
 Monaldo Leopardi had one of the most extensive private libraries in all of Europe.
 In his Will he laid down that the 15,000 volumes of which it was then composed (in 1847) should never be removed from the rooms in which he had placed them, and should be at the disposal of the citizens of Recanati for at least three mornings a week.

-Among his most successful works were the Dialoghetti sulle materie correnti nell’anno 1831, a masterpiece of counterrevolutionary and anti-liberal satire, that went through six editions in three months and were translated into French, Dutch and German; the Istoria evangelica (1832), praised by Pope Gregory XVI (1831-1846) and translated into Spanish; Il Catechismo filosofico per uso delle scuole inferiori (1832), reprinted and adopted in the public schools of the Kingdom of the Two Sicilies; and La città della filosofia (1833).
+Among his most successful works were the Dialoghetti sulle materie correnti nell’anno 1831, a masterpiece of counterrevolutionary and anti-liberal satire, that went through six editions in three months and were translated into French, Dutch and German; the Istoria evangelica (1832), commended by Pope Gregory XVI (1831-1846) and translated into Spanish; Il Catechismo filosofico per uso delle scuole inferiori (1832), reprinted and adopted in the public schools of the Kingdom of the Two Sicilies; and La città della filosofia (1833).
 Le Conferenze del Villaggio (Lugano, Veladini e Comp., 1838) were translated into French by David Paul Drach, a close friend and admirer of Monaldo.

 The Dialoghetti sulle materie correnti nell'anno 1831 were first published in 1831 and had considerable success in Italy and abroad.
-The book was highly praised by Leopold von Ranke and by the young Vincenzo Gioacchino Pecci (1810-1903), the future Pope Leo XIII (1878-1903).
+The book was highly praised by German historian Leopold von Ranke and by the young Vincenzo Gioacchino Pecci (1810-1903), the future Pope Leo XIII (1878-1903).
 Giacomo, too, was at first not indifferent to this success nor did it displease him to be mistaken for the author, and only when his liberal friends in Florence and elsewhere began to criticize the reactionary nature of the book did he publicly disclaim its authorship.
-On the other hand, Monaldo's work was the object of severe criticism by liberal Catholics.
+In contrast, Monaldo's work was the object of severe criticism by liberal Catholics.
 In the August 1, 1834, issue of the Revue des deux Mondes, Félicité de La Mennais severely criticized the Dialoghetti in an article entitled “On Absolutism and Freedom.”

-Monaldo was founder, manager, and editor of the influential extreme right-wing newspaper La Voce della Ragione (The Voice of Reason), published from 1832 to 1835 and suppressed by order of the Roman Curia.
+Monaldo was founder, manager, and editor of the newspaper La Voce della Ragione (The Voice of Reason), published from 1832 to 1835 and suppressed by order of the Roman Curia.

 The Autobiografia di Monaldo Leopardi gives a vivid picture of the background of the Leopardi family, and a self-portrait of the author.
 It was published posthumously in 1883 but written in 1823, when the author was only 47 years old.
 The Autobiografia was reprinted in 1971 (Milan: Longanesi), and republished in 1972 in conformity with the original manuscript preserved in the family archives in Recanati.
 A number of letters and other unpublished writings by Monaldo Leopardi are preserved in the Vatican Apostolic Archive.